zulaeha168/Tugas-UTS-Fibonacci/README.md

         builder.setPositiveButton("OK", new DialogInterface.OnClickListener() {
             @Override
             public void onClick(DialogInterface dialog, int which) {
-                String limitStr = input.getText().toString();
+                // Get the limit from the input and set it for calculations String limitStr = input.getText().toString();
                 limit = Integer.parseInt(limitStr);
             }